jiexiangfan/FitbitPhysioDataCollector/README.md

 ## Overview

-A simple Fitbit watch application built with [Fitbit SDK](https://dev.fitbit.com/), specifically for Fitbit Versa.
+A simple Fitbit watch application built with [Fitbit SDK](https://dev.fitbit.com/), specifically for Fitbit Sense.
 The application is to achieve two major features listed below:

 1. Collect physiological data of users (nursing students and teachers) as frequent as reasonable (1Hz).
 Sensors that can be accessed by this application are: